Yale-NeRD/mind/artifacts/readme.md

 As the VM also contains *THIS* source code, you can pull the recent commit and build our own kernel on the VMs.

 ## Artifact evaulation instructions
+- *Update) When CloudLab experiment setup is ready (with a programmable switch), we will add CloudLab specific instructions and scripts.*

 ### How to build MIND
 - Please find the link to each system component below.
 1. [MIND kernel](https://github.com/shsym/mind/tree/master/mind_linux)